 Various studies have proven the effectiveness of AR technology in improving students' understanding of abstract concepts in math and science.
-A study by Ibáñez and Delgado-Kloos (2018) showed that the use of AR in science and mathematics learning can improve concept understanding because this technology allows students to visualize and interact with objects more realistically.
-In addition, research conducted by Wu et al. (2013) found that AR technology in education can increase student motivation as it provides a more interesting and enjoyable learning experience than conventional methods.

-Not only improving concept understanding and learning motivation, the use of AR in learning can also help students develop critical thinking skills.
-According to research published in the Journal of Educational Technology & Society, the use of AR allows students to explore concepts in a more interactive and investigative way, which ultimately improves their critical thinking and problem-solving abilities (Billinghurst et al., 2015).
+A study by Ibanez and Delgado Kloos showed that the use of AR in science and mathematics learning can improve concept understanding because this technology allows students to visualize and interact with objects more realistically [27].
+In addition, research conducted by Zapata et al. found that AR technology in education can increase student motivation as it provides a more interesting and enjoyable learning experience than conventional methods [28].
+Not only improving concept understanding and learning motivation, but the use of AR in learning can also help students develop critical thinking skills.
+According to research published in the Journal of Educational Technology & Society, AR allows students to explore concepts more interactively and investigatively, ultimately improving their critical thinking and problem-solving abilities [29].
 In addition, one of the challenges in learning building space is understanding the relationship between various geometric elements.
-According to research conducted by Saidin, Halim, & Yahaya (2015), AR technology can help improve students' spatial understanding by providing interactive visual representations that are more accurate than two-dimensional images in textbooks.

-With the various benefits offered, the "3D AR Simulation Formula" application can be an effective tool in learning the concept of building space.
+AR technology can help improve students' spatial understanding by providing interactive visual representations that are more accurate than two-dimensional images in textbooks.
+With the various benefits offered, the "3D AR Simulation Formula" application can be an effective tool for learning the concept of building space.
 Through interactive features and AR technology support, students can more easily understand mathematical concepts, improve critical thinking skills, and develop a higher interest in learning.
 Supported by scientific evidence showing the effectiveness of AR in education, the use of this application is expected to be an innovative solution in improving the quality of mathematics learning in the digital era.
 This research makes a significant contribution in several aspects.
 First, this research fills the gap in previous studies that are still limited in exploring the impact of Augmented Reality (AR) technology on the development of critical thinking skills in mathematics learning, especially in understanding the concept of building space.
 Second, this research offers a technology-based approach that is more interactive and immersive than conventional methods, which is expected to increase learning effectiveness.
-Third, the results of this study provide empirical evidence on how the use of AR can help students build better spatial understanding, so that it can be used as a basis for educational policy makers in designing a curriculum that is more adaptive to technological developments.
-Fourth, this research also provides AR implementation guidelines that can be used by educators to improve the quality of mathematics teaching, especially in the aspect of visualization of spatial buildings.
+Third, the results of this study provide empirical evidence on how the use of AR can help students build better spatial understanding so that it can be used as a basis for educational policymakers in designing a curriculum that is more adaptive to technological developments.
+Fourth, this research also provides AR implementation guidelines that educators can use to improve the quality of mathematics teaching, especially in the visualization of spatial buildings.